adamluzsi/testcase/clock/README.md

 ## FAQ

+### What is the performance impact on my production code if I use clock?

+There is no performance impact on your production code.
+The time-travel feature is only enabled during testing.
+In a production environment, the clock's functions act as aliases for the standard `time` functions.

 ### Why not pass a function argument or time value directly to a function/method?

 While injecting time as an argument or dependency is a valid approach, the aim with `clock` was to keep the usage feeling idiomatic and close to the standard `time` package, while also making testing convenient and easy.